Discover professional medical education

-The Graduate Diploma in International Ophthalmology focuses on, but is not limited to, the specific training needs of clinicians in developing countries of the Asia-Pacific region.
-Medical graduates in the Asia-Pacific interested in ophthalmology will benefit from this comprehensive course, which can lead to qualifications endorsed by their local health ministry.
-It will provide you with the skills to practise ophthalmology at the highest possible standard with an emphasis on the specific diseases and pathologies of developing countries.
+International Ophthalmology focuses on the specific training needs of clinicians in developing countries with a particular emphasis on the Asia-Pacific region.
+It provides students with the skills to competently practise ophthalmology at the highest possible standard with an emphasis on the specific diseases and pathologies of their home countries.

 The Graduate Diploma in International Ophthalmology is embedded within the Master of International Ophthalmology.
 The master's degree builds on concepts learned during the graduate diploma.
 You may choose to complete the graduate diploma or use it as a pathway into the master's degree in this discipline.

 The Graduate Diploma in International Ophthalmology consists of 36 credit points (cp), including six core units either in community ophthalmology or post vocational ophthalmology.
 The majority of the course is in the form of distance learning.
 You will take one Practical Ophthalmic Science unit of study, which is offered once each year in November to December.
 During this unit of study you will attend a three-week full time course held at the Save Sight Institute, Sydney Eye Hospital, and the Discipline of Anatomy and Histology at the University of Sydney.